Collie - Dog Breed Info, Temperament & Facts

 These dogs excel in various sports such as agility, lure coursing, herding tests, and obedience.
 Unless provoked or left alone for a long time, Collies are generally quiet and peaceful.
 They come in a variety of colors including white, tan, blue merle, and tricolor.

-Ahead, we look at Collie dog breed, its history, personality, pros and cons of owning an Collie, characteristics, and must-know facts.
+Ahead, we look at Collie dog breed, its history, personality, pros and cons of owning an Collie, characteristics, and must-see facts.
 We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Collies!

 Dog Breed Collie